Key Takeaways

 How Much Steak Can I Feed My Dog?

-3–4 ounces of steak are a good portion size for a medium-sized dog.
-Any more than that can significantly raise their fat and cholesterol intake and may lead to health issues.
-It’s best to talk to your vet about the recommended portion size for your dog, depending on their age and breed.
+For a medium-sized dog, 3–4 ounces of steak is the paw-fect portion.
+Anything more than that might skyrocket their fat and cholesterol levels, sending them straight to the doggy doctor.
+It’s best to have a little chin-wag with your vet about the ideal portion size for your canine companion, taking into account their age and breed.

 Similar Posts: